jedevc/afnom-missing-semester/_2023/lec3_editors.md

 (containing Vimscript commands).
 There are probably lots of basic settings that you want to turn on.

-We are providing a well-documented basic config that you can use as a starting point.
+As said above, we are providing a well-documented basic config that you can use as a starting point.
 We recommend using this because it fixes some of Vim's quirky default behavior. **Download our config [here](/2023/files/vimrc) and save it to `~/.vimrc`.**